maartensukel/urban-object-detection/README.md

 ![Demo 2](https://github.com/maartensukel/yolov3-pytorch-garbage-detection/raw/master/demo/garb_demo_2.gif)

 # Garbage detection using pytorch and YoloV3
 PyTorch implementation of a garbage detection model.
 This repository contains all code for predicting/detecting and evaulating the model.
+The current version can detect garbage bags, cardboard and household waste containers.

-This repository is a combination of the following repositories:
+This repository combines elements from:
 * https://github.com/zhaoyanglijoey/yolov3
 * https://github.com/ultralytics/yolov3